apollographql/apollo-kotlin/README.md

                 })
 ```

-## Custom Scalar Types
+## Custom scalar types

-Apollo supports Custom Scalar Types like `Date`.
+Apollo supports [custom scalar types](https://www.apollographql.com/docs/apollo-server/schema/scalars-enums/), such as `Date`.

-You first need to define the mapping in your build.gradle file.
+You first need to define the mapping in your `build.gradle` file.
 This maps from the GraphQL type to the Java/Kotlin class to use in code.

 ```
+// Java
 apollo {
   customTypeMapping = [
     "Date" : "java.util.Date"
   ]
 }

-or in Kotlin:
+// Kotlin
 apollo {
     customTypeMapping.set(mapOf(
         "Date" to "java.util.Date"